codebeltnet/install-dotnet/README.md

 # Install .NET SDK

 Install current [LTS and STS versions](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) of .NET SDK.
-Leverages the official [setup-dotnet action](https://github.com/actions/setup-dotnet) pre-configured specifically for the Codebelt methodology.
+Leverages the official [setup-dotnet action](https://github.com/actions/setup-dotnet) pre-configured specifically for the majority.

-This ensures a smooth and consistent way to setup your CI/CD pipeline as well as structuring your repository.
+> This action is part of the Codebelt ecosystem and ensures a consistent way of:
+>
+> - Defining your CI/CD pipeline
+> - Structuring your repository
+> - Keeping your codebase small and feasible
+> - Writing clean and maintainable code
+> - Deploying your code to different environments
+> - Automating as much as possible
+>
+> A paved path to excel as a DevSecOps Engineer.

 ## Usage